 - Extract the desired numerical results from the fairly verbose output file and import it into another suitable program (e.g., python) for post-analysis and plotting.

 - Repeat for different cases, bands, etc.

 You will find that step 3 will require the most labor.
-Generally speaking, you can either use a tedious brute-force method (e.g., manual cut-and-paste) to extract the columns of numbers you wish to plot, or you can devise a clever script in python, Fortran, or some other suitable language to automate the process.
+Generally speaking, you can either use a tedious brute-force method (e.g., manual cut-and-paste) to extract the columns of numbers you wish to plot, or you can write your Python program to help automate the process (see Section 6).
 The initial effort will be greater, but it may save you considerable time in the long run, especially when running calculations for each of 129 different bands!

 5. Setting up the input file